jdbean/blog-mirror/_posts/2018-10-08-recursion-again.md

 }
 ```

-So, what am I trying to do with a base case of an empty string?
-How does one usefully reduce down toward an empty string?
-I think the best way to figure that out is to try to model out what I might do if I were asked to reverse a string myself by hand.
+What am I trying to do with a base case of an empty string?
+How does one usefully reduce down toward an empty string in order to return a reversed string?
+I think the best way for me to figure that out is to try to model out what I might do if I were asked to reverse a string myself by hand.
 If given a very long string to reverse I would probably construct a revsered string by successively removing the first charachter from the start of the intial string (crossing each charachter off) and prepending that charachter to the start of the reversed string.
 Once I had removed the last charachter from the initial string, I would stop.
-Iteratively speaking this would be equivalent to something like this:
+Iteratively speaking this would be equivalent to something like this in code:

 ```javascript
 function reverseStringIteratively(str) {